ElliotFriend/backup-scripts/evergreen-ils/README.md

   due to poor backup strategy.
 My intention is to make sure that never happens again, at the cost of some extra hard-drive space and time to go through the backups once in a while.
+* I'm directing most of these backups to the /backup directory.
+For me, that directory is an NFS mount on another server, in another part of SLCC's campus.
+Adjust the mount-point/directory/destination to your liking.